 We are a class of 30 year one children.
 Our teacher is Miss Martin.
 Mrs Stirling is also working in our class as she is training to be a teacher.
 Ms Gunnel and Mrs White are our teaching assistants.
-We have a different teacher on a Friday as Miss Martin has her PPA time, this is usually Mrs Powell or Mrs Norton.
+Mrs Norton teaches our class on a Wednesday afternoon and all day on a Friday.

 Friday 20th July - Last day of term.

 This year our councillors are Jack S and Bella.
 They will be representing our class on the school council to make some important decisions to improve school life for the children.
 Bella and Jack have already attended monthly meetings.
 They then discuss the meetings with the class and share our thoughts and ideas at future meetings.

 Phonics will continue to take place in year one, we are working through a combination of phases three four and five through differentiated groups with year 2.
 Phonics take place on a Monday, Tuesday, Wednesday and Friday.

 Spellings this year are linked to phonics and the sounds the children are working on in their ability groups.
 The children will have 10 spellings to learn on a weekly basis.
 Spellings will be sent home on a Tuesday and we will have an informal test in class the following week.
 New spellings will be stuck into the children's red spellings books.
 Please ensure these are in children's book bags on a Tuesday.
 Thank you.